 If there are more than two candidates, then a country must receive a two thirds majority in order to be elected in the first round.
 If no proposal receives a two thirds majority in the first round, the proposal that receives the least votes is eliminated.
 This procedure carries on until only two candidates are left.
 The host country will then be elected by a simple majority.

-After a country is elected host country, it continues to work closely with the BIE to formalise the Expo project by submitting a Registration Dossier that must be approved by the BIE General Assembly in order to formalise the Expo project.
+After a country is elected host country, it continues to work closely with the BIE to formalise the Expo project by submitting a Registration Dossier that must be approved by the BIE General Assembly.

-Human Progress.
-Shared vision for the World of Harmony
+Human Progress: A Shared Vision for a World of Harmony

 27 April - 27 October 2030